Salemal-nahdi/coffs-coast-pest-control/README.md

    - `script.js`
    - `logo-no-background.png`

-2. For the contact form to work, sign up for Formspree.io and replace `YOUR_FORM_ID` in the form action
+2. The contact form is configured to work with Netlify Forms automatically when deployed to Netlify.
+No additional setup required!

 ### 💻 Technologies Used